surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 == Upgrade Notice ==

-= 2.0.0-dev.5 =
+= 2.0.0-dev.6 =

-(2020/10/22) Moved the "Shipping delivery times" settings to a new WooCommerce Shipping section.
+(2020/10/23) Added a "Shipping department hours" section to the "Shipping delivery times" settings.

 = 1.0.1 =